spences10/blog.scottspence.me/posts/2018/2018-12-31-job-hunt-dev-project/index.md

 like a reverse job spec, all they have to do is check off my wants and needs from the list I have already provided.

-For some reason, a lot of recruiters would insist on talking to me, then proceed to ask the same questions.
+For some reason though, a lot of recruiters would insist on talking to me, taking time out of my day, they'd then proceed to ask the same questions every other recruiter would ask.
 This would qualify them to me as someone that didn't value my time and they'd lose any credibility they may have had with me.

 So, I made a site, a portfolio, that listed all you could want to know about me.